HarworthLogoFit

 The plans for Erlas Park will be a landscape-led residential development and extensive consideration has been given to ensure the landscape strategy identifies, retains and protects valued features, elements and attributes of the site, where possible.
 This will include retaining trees and hedgerows, enhanced through surrounding open space and green linkages.

 A key aspect of preparing the plans for Erlas Park was to assess existing species and habitats, with an Ecological Survey having been undertaken.
 In preparing the plans, Harworth Group has ensured that the green infrastructure strategy has been designed to maintain connectivity of habitats by retaining existing features, such as hedgerows, as well as creating and strengthening connections to existing ponds and woodlands.
 This will also help to mitigate impacts on wildlife, such as bats, birds and badgers.
-To view the Ecological Assessment, please click here.

-The site is well connected and the sustainable nature of it has already been established through the Local Development Plan site allocation process.
-Vehicular access will be taken from along Cefn Road.
-This includes a ghost island right turn lane and pedestrian islands to provide safe access to bus stops and amenities.
 There are several bus routes that frequent nearby roads, such as the 5 and 35 on Styrt Holt and the 8 on Sutton Drive / Hullah Lane.

 It is envisaged that the spine road which will run through the site would present a fantastic opportunity for a new / rerouted bus route and Harworth Group would work with the bus operators to achieve this.
 This road will also connect the site to the land south of Holt Road at later stages of development.
-Further information can be found in the Transport Assessment available here and the Travel Plan here which promotes suitable travel locally.
+Further information can be found in the Transport Assessment available and the Travel Plan which promotes suitable travel locally.

 Erlas Park will be a highly sustainable development which capitalises on the site’s close proximity to a range of local facilities, such as shops, services and schools.
 In addition to encouraging the use of public transportation, cycling and walking, a Sustainability Statement has been prepared that focuses on energy improvements, reduced water use, waste management and efficient use of non-renewable material resources, as well as the preservation and increase of ecology and biodiversity assets.